Kon-Tiki (2012 film): Plot

-During the three months aboard the primitive vessel named after Inca god of sun and storm, Kon-Tiki, the crew's scientific reenactment of the legendary voyage from the coast of Peru to the Polynesian islands is met with setbacks in the form of storms, sharks, and other perils of the open sea.
+During the three months aboard the primitive vessel named after Inca god of sun and storm, Kon-Tiki, the crew's scientific reenactment of the legendary voyage from the coast of Peru to the Polynesian islands is met with setbacks in the form of storms, sharks and other perils of the open sea.

-With support from the US government, he eventually reaches Polynesia.
+With support from the U.S. government, he eventually reaches Polynesia.
 He then returns home, after divorcing from his wife, and decides to open the Kon-Tiki Museum in Oslo.